 What can these toxicities cause?

-In 2020 there was approximately 2,620 men and 276,480 women are diagnosed with breast cancer, 520 men and 42,170 women of which are estimated to die from it.
-The lifetime risk of diagnosis for men is 1 in 833, women are 1 in 8!
+In 2020, approximately 2,620 men and 276,480 women were diagnosed with breast cancer, and 520 men and 42,170 women are estimated to have died from it.

 LET’S CHAT about your health goals and to help clean up your products!